nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221027194304/README.md

 - "you need a data.yaml" file for a data node
   - titles from nodes?
 - do not want to support yaml tagging, but need to?
+- systems involving permanently linked hashes and updating links are overly complicated
+  - also git already does that
 - 9:44 reserving elements in yaml schema
 - `KEG:` should be reserved in yaml
 - 10:00 link to searches on other people's content instead of specific links...